One, Big, Beautiful Bill: Impact on Philanthropy

 - It required additional disclosures from the Treasury Secretary.

-- Estimated cost: JCT estimates this will have a negligible revenue effect.
+- Estimated cost: JCT estimates this would have a negligible revenue effect.

 - Impact on philanthropy: The Council opposes this provision.
 Allowing the Treasury Secretary to designate nonprofits as “terrorist supporting organizations” while requiring those organizations to prove their innocence runs counter to due process and opens the tax code to weaponization and abuse.
 We are committed to working to find a solution that addresses the Committee’s concerns with terror financing while alleviating the most harmful parts of this provision.